s4ragent/rac_on_xx/gce/README.md

     #bash gceutil.sh stop 1

-if you want to stop nfs container
+if you want to stop nfs instance

     #bash gceutil.sh stop nfs

-and restart first container
+and restart first node

     #bash gceutil.sh start 1

-if you want to start all containers
+if you want to start all node

     #bash gceutil.sh startall

-if you want to delete all containers
+if you want to delete all node

     #bash gceutil.sh deleteall